nurilloh2004/nurilloh2004/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... self study
-- 🌱 I’m currently learning ...Django RestFramework and PyQt5 with Sqlite3
+- 🌱 I’m currently learning ...Django RestFramework
-- 👯 I’m looking to collaborate on ...Django
+- 👯 I’m looking to collaborate on ...Reactchi
 - 🤔 I’m looking for help with ...Nothing
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...
 Currently impossible